cloudquery/cloudquery/website/pages/docs/reference/cli/cloudquery_addon_publish.md

 ### Options

 ```
   -f, --finalize   Finalize the addon version after publishing.
-If false, the addon version will be marked as draft=true.
+If false, the addon version will be marked as draft.
   -h, --help       help for publish
 ```